Badass shredder? Easy rider? Whatever your skills, a glorious glide awaits in the Mitten State. These are the best ski runs in Michigan.

 THE DARK SIDE // BOYNE HIGHLANDS

 With a double-pitch and end-of-run roller, this hill collects adrenaline-junkie screams all winter long.
-It’s funky fall line is challenge enough, and the mogul build up is gnarly, but the real stomach twister when taking on The Dark Side is the spectator action, since the run is positioned in direct-line view of the Heather High Speed chair.
+Its funky fall line is challenging enough, and the mogul build-up is gnarly, but the real stomach twister when taking on The Dark Side is the spectator action, since the run is positioned in direct-line view of the Heather High Speed chair.
 The experience is almost like skiing in a stadium, so if your turns are on-point, you’ll get cheers.
 If you’re struggling, well, remember that jeers from fellow skiers should be taken in good humor.